 Operations & Strategy

-Laura Yates blends policy, economic, business, and applied sciences training and expertise to support people and organizations working for a better world.
+Laura blends business, economic, public policy, and applied sciences expertise to support people and organizations working for a better world.
 She uses her spreadsheet and strategy superpowers to propel Mobius Method forward.

 Laura is a co-founder of the Leading Change Institute (LCI).
-LCI empowers organizations to create the conditions for trusting relationships to grow, for ensembles to form, and for everyone to be a leader.
+LCI empowers organizations to create the conditions for trusting relationships to grow, for effective teams to thrive, and for everyone to be a leader.
 Laura focuses on strategy, operations, and product development for LCI.

-Laura also serves as Program Director for the Byron Fellowship Educational Foundation, where she plans and implements the annual Byron Fellowship training program: a week-long intensive focusing on vision and leadership for emerging leaders, social entrepreneurs, and changemakers.
-Laura manages the organization’s operations, as well as relationships with the Byron Alumni network and organizational partners.
-She works with the mentor team and educational partners year-round to develop trainings and content to support Byron Fellows well beyond their week-long onsite experience.
+Laura also serves as Program Director for the Byron Fellowship Educational Foundation, where she plans and implements the annual Byron Fellowship training program: a week-long intensive focused on vision, purpose, and transformation for emerging leaders, social entrepreneurs, and changemakers.
+Laura manages the organization’s operations, offerings for the Alumni network, and relationships with organizational partners.
+She works with the mentor team and educational partners year-round to develop trainings and content to support Byron Fellows well beyond the initial week-long experience.